Evan-Chan-Git/DS5220-Final-Project/README.md

 # Intro
 The purpose of this repository is to contain the results of my DS5220 final project.
 The instructions for this project can be found in the Project Guidlines folder.
 The publicily available dataset used in this exploratory data analysis, [Supermarket store branches sales analysis](https://www.kaggle.com/datasets/surajjha101/stores-area-and-sales-data), can be found on [kaggle](https://www.kaggle.com/).

+The goals for our exploratory data analysis (EDA) involve gaining insight into the supermarket, a self-service  shop  that  is  ubiquitous  in  American  culture.
+The  supermarkets  and  grocery  stores  industry accounts for the largest food retail channel in the United States, making the applications of answers to any of the following questions posed in our EDA essential and possibly profitable insights.

 # Exploring the Data

 First we visualize the first five rows of the data to understand the features.